 Dr. Oberg was appointed as the Minister of Learning in May 1999, a post he held until November 2004.
 In addition to his engagement and participation in politics and medicine, Dr. Oberg also is involved with educational initiatives.
 He was an active member of the Canadian Ministers of Education and led the Canadian delegation to an International Group of 8 (G8) Education Ministers meeting, which is an inter-governmental and political forum.
 He served as an overseer of the creation of Alberta’s Commission on Learning, with a focus and study on health and physical activity programs.
 In 2004, Dr. Oberg was appointed as the Minister of Infrastructure and Transportation.
 In December 2006, Dr. Oberg was named Minister of Finance in Premier Ed Stemach’s cabinet.
 In June 2010, Dr. Oberg created and opened the first private DNA testing facility in Canada called C2DNA which is located in Edmonton.

 Dr. Lyle Oberg’s research, study, and work in community-based settings with various populations such as children and persons with disabilities greatly impacted the research and application of evidence-based practice of The Resilient Mind Project.
 Both in the health and political setting, Dr. Oberg’s mindset revolves in initiatives and approaches in the mental and behavioral health programs in Canada.
-He now serves as one of the Business Advisors for The Resilient Mind Project.
+He now serves as one of the Business Advisor for The Resilient Mind Project.

-Chris Sherback, CA
+Chris Sherback, CA Clinical Advisory Board

 Chris began his career as an auditor with Deloitte & Touche LLP, where he learned how various businesses approach the same problem with different system designs and varying levels of success.
 Having developed a flexible approach to problem solving, he then moved into the healthcare field by joining Ormed Information Systems, where he designed accounting and business management systems for hospitals and clinics.
 Chris soon became President & CEO of Ormed, which initially had only one product that ran in a handful of hospitals and clinics in Western Canada.
 Over the course of the next 20 years, he used his role to guide Ormed into becoming an industry leader, with 25 products running in over 280 healthcare organizations throughout Canada and the United States.
 Chris plays a critical role in The Resilient Mind project by helping current and prospective clients move from a disease management model to a disease prevention model through the use of resilience training. (www.ormed.com)